-A Euro pillow top provides a nice plush feeling while the organic cotton cover keeps the mattress cool and fresh.
+A Euro pillow top and a memory foam + polyfoam layer provide a nice plush feeling while the organic cotton cover keeps the mattress cool and fresh.

-Best Hybrid Mattress For A Stomach Sleeper: Nest Alexander Hybrid
+4. Best Hybrid Mattress For Stomach Sleepers: Sparrow Signature Hybrid

 If you are looking for a mattress that combines the comfort of foam and the durability and support of inner springs, then buy a hybrid mattress.

-Our top recommendation for stomach sleepers is the Nest Alexander Hybrid.
+Our top recommendation for stomach sleepers is the Sparrow Signature Hybrid.

 The Nest Hybrid comes in three comfort options: plush, medium, and luxury firm.
 Go for the Luxury Firm if you want a comfortable stomach-sleeping mattress with great support.

-The Alexander Hybrid uses a combination of memory foam and pocketed coils to provide excellent support while also maintaining enough sinkage for contouring.
+The Sparrow Hybrid uses a combination of memory foam, special poly foam and pocketed coils to provide excellent support while also maintaining enough sinkage for contouring.

 This mattress uses gel memory foam at the top to provide some plushness and contouring.
-Below that, a firmer layer TitanChil Endurance Foam provides compression support and additional cooling.
+Below that, a firmer layer Energex™ Temperature Responsive Foam provides compression support and additional cooling.
 Essentially it ensures that your body weight is spread out evenly across the mattress.
 This keeps your spine properly aligned.

-For cooling, the Saatva mattress has some unique features you don’t get with most mattresses:
+For cooling, the Sparrow Signature Hybrid has some unique features you don’t get with most mattresses:

 - The cover uses a unique thermic phase-change fabric that feels cool to the touch all the time.

-- They also use punched foam to create what they call a SmartFlow airflow system that improves breathability.
+- They also use punched foam to create a SmartFlow airflow system that improves breathability.

-Best Organic Mattress For A Stomach Sleeper: Avocado Green
+5. Best Organic Mattress For Stomach Sleepers: Avocado Green